IvonneConde/IvonneConde/README.md

 # 💫 About Me:
 👋 Hey there!
 My name is Ivonne.
-I'm a web developer who has a passion, for programming.
+I'm a web developer who has a passion for programming.
 I also have a background in health and wellness.
 Now I'm actively looking for opportunities and exploring different courses to expand my skills in various languages and technologies.<br>

 🌱 I'm currently focusing on learning **React** and **Node.js** trying to improve my proficiency in these areas.<br>